-Criteria Exploration Results Mineral Resources Mineral Reserves A review of risks that permits will not be received as expected and impact of delays to the project.
-1.6 Royalties (i) The royalties or streaming agreements that The royalties or streaming agreements that are payable in respect of each property 1.7 Liabilities (i) Any liabilities, including rehabilitation guarantees that are pertinent to the project.
+Criteria Exploration Results Mineral Resources Mineral Reserves A review of risks that permits will not be re eceived as expected and impact of delays to the p project.
+1.6 Royalties (i) The royalties or streaming agreements that are payable in respect of each property 1.7 Liabilities (i) Any liabilities, including rehabilitation guar Any liabilities, including rehabilitation guarantees that are pertinent to the project.
 A description of the rehabilitation liability, including, but not limited to, legislative requirements, assumptions and limitations.
-SEC TION 2: GE DLOGICAL SETTING, DEPOSIT, MINERALIZATIO DN 2.1 Geological Setting, (i) The regional geology Deposit, (ii) geological setting and style of mineralization.
-Mineralization (iii) The geological model or concepts being applied in the investigation and on the basis of which the exploration program is planned, along with a escription of the inferences and assumptions made from this model. (iv) d whether the quality and quantity of information a re sufficient to support statements, made or inferred, concerning the deposit. (v) their frequency, size and other characteristics, inclu minerals where these will have an effect or n the processing steps and the variability of each imp portant mineral within the deposit. (vi) - on the property, including a summary of the surrou controls, and the length, width, depth, and continuity of the mineralization, together with a distribution of the mineralization. continuity of the mineralization, together with a de scription of the type, character, and (vii) The existence of reliable geological models and/or maps and cross sections that support interpretations.
-SECTION 3 EXPLORATION AND DRILLING, SAMPLING TE 3.1 Exploration Data acquisition or exploration techniques and the nature, level of detail, and confidence in the geological data used (i.e., geo observations, remote sensing results, stratigraphy, lithology, structure, alteration, mineralization, hydrology, geophysical, ge () petrography, mineralogy, geochronology, bulk density, potential deleterious or contaminating substances, geotechnical and rock (i) characteristics, moisture content, bulk sam Data sets with all relevant metadata, such a as unique sample number, sample mass, collection c late, spatial location (sampling coordinates) etc. The miner we deter allowed at a factor of d was a surplus a stall used for the Dusiest and a description data or the database. d measurements) used for the Project and a descrip ftion of the management and verification of these sses: data acquisition (capture or transfer), validatio n integration control storage retrieval and (ii) backup processes. sses. uata acquisition (capture of transfer), valuatio in, integration, control, storage, retrieval and o of hand-printed tables with well-organised data an dinformation in data are not stored digitally, presentation i of hand-printed tables with weil-organised data an (iii) Acknowledgement and appraisal of data fro om other parties, and reference to all data and infor mation used from other sources (iv) n the property under discussion and that derived from ey, techniques and expected accuracies of data as w (v) ten us the projection and the grid system used.
-L 1
+SECT ION 2: GE OLOGICAL SETTING, DEPOSIT, MINERALIZATION NC 2.1 Geological Setting, (i) The regional geology The regional geology Deposit, (ii) e project geology including deposit type, geological setting and style of mineralization.
+Mineralization (iii) ch the exploration program is planned, along with a description of the inferences and assumpti (iv) 1 d whether the quality and quantity of informatio n are sufficient to support statements, made or inferred, concerning the deposit. (v) their frequency, size and other characteristics, in minerals where these will have an effect o n the processing steps and the variability of each important mineral within the deposit. (, ;;\ Cinnificant mineralized concernations and the annual control in all reliance and accompany of the annual van vadina vaalutuvaa valanavat aaalaaisel (vi) Significant mineralized zones encountered on the property, including a summary of the surrounding rock types, relevant geological controls, and the length, width, depth, and continuity of the mineralization, together with a description of the type, character, and distribution of the mineralization. (vii) ' : EXPLORATION AND DRILLING, SAMPLING TE erpretations.
+3.1 Exploration and the nature, level of detail, and confidence in the geological data used (i.e., geological · 1 igraphy, lithology, structure, alteration, mineraliz bulk density, potential deleterious or contamination (i) characteristics, moisture content, bulk sam Data sets with all relevant metadata, such as unique sample number, sample mass, collection on date, spatial location (sampling coordinates) etc. nd measurements) used for the Project and a des cription of the management and verification of these data or the database. (ii) , esses: data acquisition (capture or transfer), valid ation, integration, control, storage, retrieval and backup processes.
+If data are not stored digitally, presentation of hand-printed tables with well-organised data and information. and information a and information. (iii) Acknowledgement and appraisal of data from other parties, and reference to all data and information used from other sources. (iii) Acknowledgement and appraisal of data from other parties, and reference to all data and information used from other so (iv) Distinction between data / information from the property under discussion and that derived from surrounding properties (v) The methods for collar and down-hole survey, techniques and expected accuracies of data as well as the projection and th 61 1 as well as the projection and the grid system used.